nushell/nushell.github.io/book/commands/dfr_is-not-null.md

 ---
 title: dfr is-not-null
 layout: command
-version: 0.62.0
+version: 0.63.0
 usage: |
-  Creates mask where value is not null
+  Creates mask where value is not null or creates a is-not-null expression
 ---

 # `{{ $frontmatter.title }}`